blue-stone-j/blue-stone-j.github.io/_posts/os/linux/2022-11-25-install-ubuntu20.md

 # This tool is commonly used on Debian-based Linux distributions (like Ubuntu) to display Linux Standard Base (LSB) and distribution-specific information, such as the release number and codename.
 sudo apt install lsb-release

+# cereal： a header-only C++11 serialization library that makes it easy to serialize and deserialize data (e.g., to JSON, XML, or binary formats).
+sudo apt install libcereal-dev
 ```

 # configuration